I'm Edu Valor - Let's go Inside Spain's Authentic Kitchen

 I live in a multicultural area and have experienced a wide variety of foods.

-Here are some of the countries I’ve visited and learned from:
+Some of the countries I’ve visited and learned from:

 I’d be lying if I said these cultures didn’t influence me.
 In fact, they made me a better cook.

-There was a surprise waiting for me in the USA back in 1996.
+The USA back in 1996.
 What I initially thought of as the fast-food capital of the world turned out to have a vibrant culinary scene we had yet to fully appreciate.

 I had some of the finest meats, rivaling even the famous Argentinian dishes.
 I also enjoyed duck roasts that were just as refined as those in France.